PFCCLab/cross-ecosystem-custom-op-example/README.md

   )
   ```

-  In this case, you can simply add the line `paddle.compat.enable_torch_proxy()` to enable the torch proxy globally to replace the PyTorch C++ extension building utilities with PaddlePaddle's.
+  In this case, you can simply add the line `paddle.enable_compat()` to enable the torch proxy globally to replace the PyTorch C++ extension building utilities with PaddlePaddle's.
 For the other custom operators, you may need to manually replace the PyTorch C++ extension building utilities with PaddlePaddle's equivalent.

 - Step 2: Try to build the custom operator with PaddlePaddle.